Ku Klux Klan: Second Klan

 In 1915, the second Klan was founded atop Stone Mountain, Georgia, by William Joseph Simmons.
 While Simmons relied on documents from the original Klan and memories of some surviving elders, the revived Klan was based significantly on the wildly popular film The Birth of a Nation.
-The earlier Klan had not worn the white costumes and had not burned crosses; these aspects were introduced in Thomas Dixon's book The Clansman: A Historical Romance of the Ku Klux Klan, on which the film was based.
-When the film was shown in Atlanta in December of that year, Simmons and his new klansmen paraded to the theater in robes and pointed hoods – many on robed horses – just like in the film.
-These mass parades became another hallmark of the new Klan that had not existed in the original Reconstruction-era organization.
+The earlier Klan had not worn the white costumes and had not burned crosses; these aspects were introduced in Thomas Dixon's 1905 fictional novel The Clansman: A Historical Romance of the Ku Klux Klan, on which the film was based.
+When the film was shown in Atlanta in December of that year, Simmons and his new Klansmen paraded to the theater in robes and pointed hoods—many on robed horses—just like in the film.
+These mass parades became another hallmark of the new Klan that had not existed in the First Klan.

-Beginning in 1921, it adopted a modern business system of using full-time, paid recruiters and it appealed to new members as a fraternal organization, of which many examples were flourishing at the time.
-The national headquarters made its profit through a monopoly on costume sales, while the organizers were paid through initiation fees.
+Beginning in 1921, the Second Klan adopted a modern business system of using full-time, paid recruiters and it appealed to new members as a fraternal organization, of which many examples were flourishing at the time.
+The national headquarters made its profit through a monopoly on costume sales, while the organizers kept the initiation fees.
 It grew rapidly nationwide at a time of prosperity.
-Reflecting the social tensions pitting urban versus rural America, it spread to every state and was prominent in many cities.

 Writer W. J. Cash, in his 1941 book The Mind of the South characterized the second Klan as "anti-Negro, anti-Alien, anti-Red, anti-Catholic, anti-Jew, anti-Darwin, anti-Modern, anti-Liberal, Fundamentalist, vastly Moral, [and] militantly Protestant.
 And summing up these fears, it brought them into focus with the tradition of the past, and above all with the ancient Southern pattern of high romantic histrionics, violence and mass coercion of the scapegoat and the heretic."
 It preached "One Hundred Percent Americanism" and demanded the purification of politics, calling for strict morality and better enforcement of Prohibition.
 Its official rhetoric focused on the threat of the Catholic Church, using anti-Catholicism and nativism.
-Its appeal was directed exclusively toward white Protestants; it opposed Jews, Black people, Catholics, and newly arriving Southern and Eastern European immigrants such as Italians, Russians, and Lithuanians, many of whom were Jewish or Catholic.
+Its appeal was directed exclusively toward white Protestants; it opposed Jews, Black people, Catholics, and newly arriving Southern and Eastern European immigrants, most of whom were Jewish or Catholic.